-Written progress reports that provide students with appropriate reports of progress at least once during the program or course (for courses with durations of thirty hours or more, a progress report must be provided by the time fifty percent of the course has been completed); Records of any externships; Copies of any student complaints;School disciplinary reports; and form and dates of any payments; and, Copies of the following, which must be signed by an authorized school representative:
+Written progress reports that provide students with appropriate reports of progress at least once during the program or course (for courses with durations of thirty hours or more, a progress report must be provided by the time fifty percent of the course has been completed);

+Records of any externships; Copies of any student complaints; School disciplinary reports; and

 Students' loan documents including disclosure forms and disbursement schedules.
 The following records must be retained for a minimum of sixty (60) years.
-(These records will be transferred to DOL in the event of a school's closure): Documents reflecting payments made by or on behalf of students records of the
+(These records will be transferred to DOL in the event of a school's closure): Documents reflecting payments made by or on behalf of students records of the form and dates of any payments; and,